 - Own the majority of the rights to the project.

-Programmes must be intended primarily for the purposes of television exploitation and comply with the following minimum durations:
+Programmes must be intended primarily for the purposes of television exploitation on both linear and non-linear services, and comply with the following minimum durations:

 - Drama (one-off or series) - minimum 90 minutes

 - Animation (one-off or series) - minimum 24 minutes